edeliver/edeliver/README.md

     ./edeliver start production

-Build an **update** from v1.0 to v2.0 for an erlang release and deploy it your production hosts:

-    ./edeliver build update --from=v1.0 --to=v2.0
-    ./edeliver deploy update to production
-    ./edeliver restart production

-The update will be **available after restarting** your application.

 Build an live **upgrade** from v1.0 to v2.0 for an erlang release and deploy it on your production hosts:

     ./edeliver build appups --from=v1.0 --to=v2.0  # optional: generate and ...